berkaybayar/easme-lib/README.md

 BaseEntity is a abstract class that implements IBaseEntity and IEquatable.
 Also has a RegisterDate property on top of Guid property.
 Since Guid and Register date is almost always required for all entities.
-This class can be used to derive from for database entities.
+This class can be used to create database entities that derive from it.
 ```csharp
 public abstract class BaseEntity : IBaseEntity
 {